s-sys/django-improved-permissions/docs/source/start.rst

         models = [Book]
         allow = ['myapp.review']

-Every time your project starts, we use an ``autodiscover`` in order to validade and register your role classes automatically.
+Every time your project starts, we use an ``autodiscover`` in order to validate and register your role classes automatically.
 So, don't worry to do anything else.

 Using the shortcuts
 ^^^^^^^^^^^^^^^^^^^